chrissimpkins/crypto/README.md

 ## Simple symmetric GPG file encryption

-### About
+## About
 crypto provides a simple interface to symmetric Gnu Privacy Guard (gpg) encryption and decryption for one or more files on Unix and Linux platforms.
 It runs on top of gpg and requires a gpg install on your system.
-Encryption is performed with the AES256 cipher algorithm by default.
+Encryption is performed with the AES256 cipher algorithm.

-### Quickstart
+## Quickstart

 #### Encrypt a File
 ```